ama-bot-org/ama-bot-website/README.md

 # ama-bot-website

-"AMA BOT" is a language model AI bot based on the ChatGPT architecture, designed for Discord DAO operations and fully customizable for your specific needs.
+"AMA BOT" is a language model AI bot based on the ChatGPT architecture, designed for Discord DAO operations or company and fully customizable for your specific needs.

 ## Description